Last Updated on January 29, 2024 by Electricalvolt

 Effects of Harmonics in Motor

-The most important performance parameters of the induction motor are as follows.
+The most critical performance parameters of the induction motor are as follows.

 - Variation in Torque-speed characteristics